sandstone-mc/sandstone-documentation/docs/datapack/functions.md

 ## Inline functions

 Inline functions are normal, Javascript functions.
-They group up related commands in a reusable, readable piece of code. **Inline functions do not create additional mcfunctions**.
+They group up related commands in a reusable, readable piece of code. **Inline functions do not create additional MCFunctions**.
 They are inlined when they are called.

 Let's take a simple example using inline functions:
 ```js